 Time run so fast and soon we approached the end of our live streaming, but InOMN 2019 still had a surprise.
 The International Space Station was expected to transit above Rome that evening, showing West: from the “Santo Spirito”‘s tower, that was in the direction of the St. Peter’s Basilica, promising an unforgettable sight.
 A few clouds were there, too, so I could only hope to see it.
 But fortune was with us and we had a magnificent view: it was particularly special, as right now the Italian astronaut Luca Parmitano is the commander of the ISS.

 Thousands of people from all around the globe could join InOMN 2019 thanks to our live streaming, especially those unable to reach any physical event’s venue: our offer made InOMN easier to be accessed and we are so happy and proud that Nasa considered our Virtual Project as a Key Partner of the initiative.

-I want to thank the ASL Roma 1 institution, in particular its General Director dr. Angelo Tanese and dr. Patrizia Ricca, for their kind hospitality, making possible for the entire world to enjoy the International Observe the Moon Night virtually being in one of the most beautiful places in the world.
+I want to thank the ASL Roma 1 institution for their kind hospitality, making possible for the entire world to enjoy the International Observe the Moon Night virtually being in one of the most beautiful places in the world.

 Support The Virtual Telescope Project!